vim-autoformat/vim-autoformat/README.markdown

 noremap <F7> :Autoformat<CR><CR>
 ```

+If there is no formatprogram available for the current filetype, vim will auto-indent the buffer, instead of auto-formatting it.
+This will fix at least the indentation of your code, according to vim's indentfile for that filetype.

 If you don't want to format the entire buffer, you can alternatively format visually selected code with `gq`.
 However, some formatprograms will behave a bit weird this way, because they need the context of a piece of code.
 For more ways to perform autoformatting type `:help gq`.